carrasquel/flask-taskx/docs/index.rst

         msg = send_message(**kwargs)

+This will turn the same function into a appliable function, then you can import this function into another module an schedule the task for inmediate execution by the worker.

 Executing tasks
 ---------------

-Once a task is dfined in can be executed from a `Flask` application using the ``apply`` method from the decorated function::
+Once a task is defined it can be executed from anywhere in a `Flask` application using the ``apply`` method from the decorated function::

     from tasks import email_task
     email_task.apply(**payload)

-In this task will be executed by the task worker as soon as possible.
+This call will enqueue the a task and it will be executed by the task worker as soon as possible.

 Defining cron tasks
 -------------------